-It was a treasure hunt amongst the ruins, and cast away items that needed to find resurrected life in another home.
+It was a treasure hunt amongst the ruins with a wide array of cast away items that needed to find resurrected life in another home.

 We were saving them, doing them a favor, these artifacts that caught our eyes, and placed smiles of satisfaction upon our lips.

-I determined right then and there, that not only did I like junk, but becoming a “ junker” seemed the most natural next thing to do on my “ to do” list.
+I determined right then and there, that not only did I like junk, but becoming a “ junker” seemed the most natural next thing to add to my “ to do” list.

 My Grandma Hayhoe would just shake her head at my Aunt Joan, and then me, later too, as our affinity for the used, gently worn, and cast away products were on our list of favorite things to find, and give a new life, or repurpose to.
 The challenge is intoxicating.. finding the deal, or better yet, free item made you feel like you had just won the lottery.. very satisfying to be sure.

-There is something about the search for the treasure that tantalizes the seeker, and creates such a buzz of excitement, for the treasure hunter.
+There is something about the search for the treasure that tantalizes the seeker, and creates such a buzz of excitement for the hunter.

 I had heard about this Antique Fair many moons ago from an advertisement in a Country Living magazine.
-I remember pointing it out to my Mum, because we loved to buy decorating magazines together, and pour over them with a cup of coffee or a glass of wine.
+I remember pointing it out to my Mum, because we loved to buy decorating magazines together and pour over them with a cup of coffee or a glass of wine.

-This show gathered people from all over 4X a year.
+This show we were attending gathered people from all over 4X a year.
 It was definitely on my bucket list.
 Why not take the plunge during a pandemic season, wearing a mask, and utilizing hand sanitizer.. seems reasonable.
 I like sarcasm by the way.
 We were respectful, and careful.

 It is called, “ The Original Round Top Antiques Fair,” and it is located in Round Top Texas.